15 Intriguing Facts About the Antikythera Mechanism

 Jones and colleagues’ new interpretation of the mechanism is based on the extant 3400 Greek characters on the device, although thousands more characters are likely missing due to the incomplete nature of the artifact.
 Most notably, in their thorough linguistic analysis, these scholars discovered that the mechanism refers to eclipses’ color, size, and associated winds.
 The Greeks believed that characteristics of an eclipse were related to good and bad omens.
 Because of this belief, by building in predictive eclipse technology, the creator of the mechanism was letting the user divine the future.

-The mechanism includes hands or pointers for Mercury, Venus, Mars, Jupiter, and Saturn, all of which are easily visible in the sky, as well as a rotating ball that showed the phases of the Moon.
+The mechanism includes hands or pointers for Mercury, Venus, Mars, Jupiter, and Saturn, all of which are easily visible in the sky, as well as a rotating ball that showed the phases of the moon.
 The parts that work these planetary pointers are gone, but text on the front plate of the mechanism confirms, according to Jones and his team, that the planetary motion was modeled mathematically using numerous complex gears—and that it was highly accurate.

 Since Cousteau explored in the mid-1970s, little work has been done at the underwater archaeological site because of the remote location and the depth of the water.
 In 2012, marine archaeologists from the Woods Hole Oceanographic Institute and the Hellenic Ephorate of Underwater Antiquities again dove the wreck with the latest, high-tech scuba gear.
 They found a massive spread of amphorae and other artifacts.
 This means that either the Roman ship was vastly larger than previously thought or there is a separate wreck down there.
 Excavations have been ongoing for several years, with new artifacts brought up constantly.
-Summer 2016 is poised to reveal even more about the Antikythera shipwreck.
-You can follow along in real time via the Woods Hole website and blog.